Transportation Strategy — Cara A. Brown

 Skills Demonstrated

-Long-Horizon Strategy Operating Model Design KPI Framework Design Executive Facilitation Systems Mapping Stakeholder Navigation Influence Without Authority Enterprise Service Design
+Long-Horizon Enterprise Strategy Organizational Change Management Operating Model Design KPI Framework Design Executive Facilitation Systems Mapping Stakeholder Navigation Cross-functional Alignment Influence Without Authority Enterprise Service Design